The View Grandstand at Silverstone: Location, Seat Plan, Images

 If you want to see the F1 cars or MotoGP bikes start the race and head to the first corner then The View is a great place to sit.
 You will be front-row for any first corner action that takes place here.
 For the Formula One it’s also a good place to see the speed of the cars, as Abbey is flat-out in the dry and you can see their downforce in action.

 This grandstand is in a great spot to be able to easily explore some of the other attractions on offer.
-During the F1 weekend it’s only a very short walk from here to the Entertainment Village, Main Stage, Concert Zone and F1 Fan Zone.
-So it’s a great place to easily make sure the whole family is entertained all weekend.
+During the F1 weekend it’s only a very short walk from here to the F1 Fan Zone and main stages.

 If you’re camping at Silverstone the sites nearest the main entrance will give the shortest walk to The View.